-If bleeding is severe, call an ambulance immediately.
-You should also seek emergency help if you suspect internal bleeding, as this can quickly become life threatening.
+If bleeding is severe, seek help immediately.
+You should seek emergency help if you suspect internal bleeding.
+This can become life-threatening.

-People who suffer from bleeding disorders or take blood thinners should also seek emergency help in order to stop the bleeding as quickly as possible.
+People who have bleeding disorders or take blood thinners should also seek emergency help to stop bleeding.

 Seek medical help if: